nushell/nushell.github.io/book/types_of_data.md

 | `1day`   | one day         |
 | `1wk`    | one week        |

-You can make fractional durations:
+Nushell supports fractional durations:

 ```nu
 > 3.14day
 3day 3hr 21min
 ```

-And you can do calculations with durations:
+As well as calculations with durations:

 ```nu
 > 30day / 1sec  # How many seconds in 30 days?